martinpfannemueller/EnTrace/README.md

 # CoalaViz.js

 This project is an improved and completely rewritten version of CoalaViz presented in the Paper [CoalaViz: Supporting Traceability of Adaptation Decisions in Pervasive Communication Systems](https://ieeexplore.ieee.org/abstract/document/8730818).
-The development was done as part of a master thesis with the title *Enhanced Traceability in Adaptive Communication Systems* at University of Mannheim.
+Originally, it was intended as addon for CoALa (Context-Aware DSPL-Based Planner, see [Optimal reconfiguration of dynamic software product lines based on performance-influence models](https://dl.acm.org/citation.cfm?id=3233030)).The development of this version was done as part of a master thesis with the title *Enhanced Traceability in Adaptive Communication Systems* at University of Mannheim.

 ![Screenshot](screenshot.png)